TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 History in a Pecan Shell

-The empty pool is appropriate for our first photo, since Lobo lived and died on the availability of water.
+Lobo with an empty swimming pool is appropriate, since Lobo lived and died on the availability of water.

 The original Van Horn Wells were not far from present day Lobo and the town (Lobo) was once a rival with Van Horn for the Culberson county seat.
 The town actually appears on the 2000 Official Texas Department of Transportation Map, but the sad truth is: the vacancy sign is up, out in Lobo.